 How to maintain a beard neckline

 Regular trimming matters less if you’re regularly shaving below your beard neckline (and on your cheeks, too).
 You can afford to be sprouting a bit unevenly if your facial hair’s territory is clearly defined.
 Shaving is a whole lot quicker than trimming, too, so for a quick pre-work tidy up a neckline shave, like a short boxed beard, tends to do nicely.

 Just make sure you’ve got the right tools at hand for a smooth and stress-free shave — you might be shaving less of your face now you’re all bearded up, but that’s no reason to cut back on the quality of your tools.
 The Hydro 5 Skin Protection Advanced razor is shock absorbent with a state-of-the-art lubricating system built in, meaning even those quick bleary-eyed shaves will give you the smart result you’re looking for.

-And skin protection is crucial in this area — the neck is especially prone to redness, irritation and razor bumps — so having a layer of gentle hydration in place will make a big difference.
+And skin protection is crucial in this area — the neck is especially prone to redness, irritation and razor burn — so having a layer of gentle hydration in place will make a big difference.

 Before you think about shaving, trimming or shaping that beard neckline, it’s worth knowing where it actually is.
 And no, it’s not just the place where hair stops growing — follow that and you’ll struggle to keep things looking sharp.

 Run your finger under your chin from one ear to the other, crossing over your Adam’s apple in the process — the big ‘U’ that you’ve just drawn is your beard neckline.

 Any hair growing beyond this point should be kept clean-shaven as much as possible for the perfect well-groomed look.
 Don’t go too high or too low, or you’ll throw off the look that you’ve worked so hard to achieve.

 Shaving your beard neckline successfully